Adding structures and metadata

 An example of a sentence annotation:

-<s direct_speech="yes" type="question">"Have you had time to think it over?"</s>
+<s direct_speech="yes" type="question">Have you had time to think it over?</s>

 Structure names must be enclosed in angle brackets <> and can only use letters a-z, A-Z, numbers 0-9 and underscore (_).

-yes and question are values
+yes, question, noun-of-noun and 5 are values

 Values must be enclosed in plaintext double quotes, rounded typographic quotes are not allowed.
 Values can contain any characters including accented characters.
 If a double quote is part of a value, it must be escaped with a backslash